Pak Choi

 Immune System

-The mineral selenium in this vegetable improves the immune response to infection by stimulating the production of T-cells.
+In addition, the mineral selenium in this vegetable improves the immune response to infection by stimulating the production of T-cells.
 Indeed these T-cells can help to combat invading bacteria and viruses.

 Antioxidants

-Pak choi is rich in antioxidants that may help protect your cells from oxidative damage.
+Furthermore, pak choi is rich in antioxidants that may help protect your cells from oxidative damage.
 Consequently, this can reduce your risk of having a number of chronic diseases.